edin-dal/scair/docs/_docs/defining_dialects.md

 * optional regions
 * optional traits

-### Typed Operations and the DerivedOperation System
+### Typed Operations and the DerivedOperationCompanion

-In ScaIR, operations are defined as strongly typed Scala `case class`es.
+In ScaIR, Operations are defined as strongly typed Scala `case class`es.
 This replaces MLIR’s TableGen-generated C++ with ordinary Scala code that is checked at compile time.

-Each operation definition consists of two parts:
+Each Operation definition consists of two parts:

-- **`DerivedOperation`**: defines the typed shape of the operation (its name, operands, results, regions, and verification logic).
+- **`DerivedOperation`**: defines the typed shape of the Operation (its name, operands, results, regions, and verification logic).
 - **`DerivedOperationCompanion`**: connects the typed Scala definition to the generic IR, providing construction, parsing, and printing support.

 Together, these two parts bridge the typed Scala API and the generic IR representation used by parsers, printers, and transformation passes.